 Colon cancer is cancer of the large intestine (colon), the lower part of your digestive system.
 Rectal cancer is cancer of the last several inches of the colon.
 Together, they are often referred to as colorectal cancer.
 They may also be referred to as bowel cancer.

-There are a number of factors which might increase your risk of developing colorectal cancer:
+There are several factors which might increase your risk of developing colorectal cancer:

-- Age: more common in people over 50 years of age.
+• Age: colorectal cancer is more common in people over the age of 50.

-- Crohn’s disease: patients with a history of Crohn’s disease or irritable bowel syndrome.
+• Crohn’s disease: patients with a history of Crohn’s disease or irritable bowel syndrome can also have an increased risk due to increased inflammation within the colon.

 What are the symptoms?